 Casas Brancas Boutique Hotel & Spa

 Perched above the Bay of Armaçao since 1974, Casas Brancas Boutique Hotel & Spa occupies a position in Búzios where Mediterranean-inflected architecture meets the Atlantic coastline.
-Its hilltop terrace, panoramic sea views, and walking-distance access to Orla Bardot place it in the small-scale, design-led tier of Brazilian coastal stays — a counterweight to the larger resort formats found elsewhere along the coast.
+Its hilltop terrace, panoramic sea views, and walking-distance access to Orla Bardot place it in the small-scale, design-led tier of Brazilian coastal stays, a counterweight to the larger resort formats found elsewhere along the coast.

 A Hilltop Presence Above Orla Bardot

 Búzios earned its international reputation in the 1960s, when Brigitte Bardot's visits put the peninsula on a different kind of map.
 Since then, the town has split between two accommodation formats: sprawling beach resorts aimed at high-volume tourism and smaller, architecturally considered properties that trade scale for position.
-Casas Brancas Boutique Hotel & Spa, operating since 1974, sits firmly in the second category.
+Casas Brancas Boutique Hotel & Spa sits firmly in the second category.
 Its address on Rua Alto do Humaita, above the bay, is less about proximity to a beach than about commanding the kind of refined sight line that makes Búzios worth photographing in the first place.

-Get Exclusive Access →Design Vocabulary and the Mediterranean Parallel
+Design Vocabulary and the Mediterranean Parallel

 Small boutique properties along Brazil's coast have increasingly adopted one of two aesthetic positions: a vernacular approach that draws on local craft and materials, or an imported Mediterranean or Moroccan idiom that frames the Atlantic as a stand-in for warmer European seas.
 Casas Brancas operates in the latter tradition.
 The whitewashed walls, the terracotta-toned accents, and the open-air terrace format recall the kind of small hotels found on Santorini or along the Portuguese Alentejo coast, where the architecture exists primarily to frame a seascape.